Levviata/Levviatas-Optimization-Pack/README.md

 - [Nothirium](https://www.curseforge.com/minecraft/mc-mods/nothirium)
 - [RenderLib](https://www.curseforge.com/minecraft/mc-mods/renderlib)

-There is currently no other way to bundle those mods with the modpack.
+There is currently no other way to bundle those mods with the [Modrinth] modpack.

 This is because of: